Wrenchi404/Wrenchi/README.md

 **Latest Version: v2.5.0**

 # Before you begin:
 This bot is still in development and the code is only open-sourced not the bot!
-Make sure to check [Config Example](https://github.com/Wrenchi404/Wrenchi/blob/typescript/ConfigExample.md) before you start.
+Make sure to check [Config Example](https://github.com/Wrenchi404/Wrenchi/blob/typescript/ConfigExample.md) before you begin.

 # Features
 - Advance Client Class